What the experts say

 Measurements of erythropoietin as well as total haemoglobin mass and stepwise swimming tests were performed before and after the hypoxic experiment and then throughout a 3-week altitude-training spell.
 Unfortunately, the results showed that responses from individuals were varied and that there was no correlation between the hypoxic response in the tent and actual haemoglobin level increases resulting from 3 weeks of altitude training.
 It looks like the experiments will have to take place up in the hills for a bit longer!!
 Not only does training work to improve cycling capacity but resistive inspiratory loading works too.
 A study using inspiratory resistive loading (a kind of gym for training the breathing muscles) demonstrated a greater than 30% improvement in respiratory muscle strength and other factors in just 10 weeks.
-During cycling trials, heart rate and breathing rate were lowered relative to the control group with the ultimate measure being a 36% increase in cycling time to exhaustion at 75% VO2 peak.
+During cycling trials, heart rate and breathing rate were lowered relative to the control group with the ultimate measure being a 36% increase in cycling time to exhaustion at a 75% VO2 peak.
 Inspirometers are available commercially!